Gifted Girls Only: Club Sapphire

 “What way is that?”

-We glanced at Kenni, Allison, and Heather gabbing on about something.
+We glanced at Kenni, Allison, and Heather as they chattered and gestured.
 Julie seethed at the fringe of the circle, not at the center where she believed she belonged.

-Frederick Garvey gave my arm a squeeze and strode off toward Julie.
+Frederick Garvey squeezed my arm and strode off toward Julie.
 Before he reached her, Julie let out a piercing screech.

 I turned, first to her, then to the gangplank.
 Right on schedule, Theresa stepped on board, arm-in-arm with the handsome Florida State University point guard.

-Aaron stiffened, pirouetted away from the banshee yell and took off to join Derrick and Trey at the bar.
+Aaron stiffened, pirouetted away from the banshee yell, and joined Derrick and Trey at the bar.

-"Heather, this is Theresa, the one who's been helping me pick out clothes.”
+“Heather, this is Theresa.
+She’s helped me pick out clothes.”
 Kenni twirled to show off the skirt of her sexy lace cocktail dress.

 Julie's face flamed.
 “She's the bitch moving in on Aaron.”